assemblee-virtuelle/semapps/website/docs/middleware/sync/objects-watcher.md

 ### Excluding containers

-If you don't want a container with public data to be mirrored, you can add the `excludeMirror: true` option.
+If you don't want a container with public data to be mirrored, you can add the `excludeFromMirror: true` option.

 This choice will appear on the [VoID endpoint](../void.md), so that mirrors ignore them.